Dodes'ka-den is a 1970 film from Japan, directed by Akira Kurosawa.

 - Crapsack World: They live in a goddamn garbage dump.

 - Death of a Child: The boy dies after eating some tainted mackerel.
-And it's because his idiot father told him not to boil the fish.
+And it's because his idiot father told him not to boil the fish, insisting that it was fine because it was pickled, boiling it will ruin the taste and whoever told him to boil it was wrong.

 - Hollywood Autism: Rokku-chan is quite clearly autistic, even though it's not mentioned in the film.
 He's obsessed with trams, comes off as rude to other people when he's just blunt, and is always off in his own world.